Viral multi-infections

 Results

-• Heintz A., Chesnais Q., Gutierez C., Maia-Grondard A., Drucker M., Véronique B. (2023).
+• Heintz A., Chesnais Q., Gutierez C., Maia-Grondard A., Drucker M., Brault V. (2023).
 Beet yellows virus infection of sugar beet promotes the performance of its aphid vector Myzus persicae.
 XII European Congress of Entomology (ECE 2023).
 Crete – Greece.

 • Barreto L. C., Boisroux L., Brault V., Chesnais Q., Drucker M., Heintz A., Koehler M., Laudinat V., Malatesta G., Martinez-Arias R., Monteiro A., Otte S., Orsini E., Schechert A. (2023).
 MOnitoring and DEFence measures against Yellowing virus diseases in sugar beet.
 78TH IIRB Congress.
 Mons – Belgium.